LukaszManiak/WordlyExplorer/README.md

 WordlyExplorer is an application for exploring information about countries worldwide.
 Thanks to the external API, you can effortlessly search and select countries based on regions.
 Discover a world details on your own!

+## Goal

+WordlyExplorer simplifies country exploration by utilizing an external API.
+The goal is to enable effortless search and discovery of countries based on regions.
+Users can delve into comprehensive details about each country, fostering a deeper understanding of the world.

 ## Table of contents

 - [Overview](#overview)